OAltrock/safer-gambling-app/README.md

 `npm start`

 **The 'start_game'-enpoint is protected in this version.
-For now, you need to login via Postman on the '/login'-endpoint using {"usermail": "jane.smith@example.com", "password": "password456"} as Body.
-With the JWT-token you get as return, you can access the '/start_game'-endpoint.
+For now, you need to login via Postman on the '/login'-endpoint (POST) using {"usermail": "jane.smith@example.com", "password": "password456"} as Body.
+With the JWT-token you get as return, you can access the '/start_game'-endpoint (GET).
 For this add an 'Authorization'-key with value: 'Bearer {JWT-token}' to the Postman Headers.**

 **Backend accessibility will be added to the frontend shortly.**